sgrieve/gdbm/README.md

-# Global River Concavity
+# Global Database of Basin Morphology

 This project aims to perform an analysis of global rivers using the SRTM 30 dataset and the LSDTopoTools package.
 The code presented here could be adapted to other projects which require the bulk downloading and processing of SRTM data based on polygon areas of interest.

-This workflow has been designed to run on the UCL Legion supercomputer so some modification of the scripts will most likely be needed if this is to be run in a different environment.
+This workflow has been designed to run on the QMUL Apocrita supercomputer (which uses Univa Grid Engine as its scheduler) so some modification of the scripts will most likely be needed if this is to be run in a different environment.

-The original project plan for this project can be found in `ProjectPlan/` in both markdown and pdf formats.
+## Requirements

+- Python modules required to run scripts can be found within `requirements.txt`
+- Data is accessed using the AWS CLI (v2), installation details can be found [here](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html)
+- Topographic analysis is done using a [2018 release of LSDTopoTools](https://zenodo.org/record/1291889), patched with the files found in `LSD_code/`.
+- The code uses the following modules on the QMUL HPC system:
+  - gdal 2.3.1
+  - gcc 6.3.0
+  - python 3.6.3
+  - proj 5.2.0

 ## Directory Structure